Sunday, December 22, 2024

 1. Tax-Free Municipal Bonds

 Municipal bonds, often called “munis,” can be purchased from your online broker or through a brokerage firm specializing in municipal securities.
-These bonds typically offer tax-exempt interest income, making them attractive for investors in higher tax brackets.
+These securities typically offer tax-exempt interest income, making them attractive for investors in higher tax brackets.

 2. Savings Bonds for Children

 U.S. government savings securities can be purchased online via the TreasuryDirect website.
-You will need the name and Social Security number of the child for whom you are buying the bonds.
+You will need the name and Social Security number of the child for whom you are buying the securities.
 These securities are a safe and simple way to save for a child’s future.

 3. Foreign Bonds